 Your bank or credit union may offer overdraft protection on your checking account.
 You probably won’t be able to write a check for cash, but you may be able to pay a bill with a check or debit card that would otherwise bounce.
 Overdrafts allow you to purchase groceries when there’s no food in the house, or to pay a utility bill to prevent having your services shut off.
-But many financial institutions charge high interest rates on overdraft loans.
+But many financial institutions charge high-interest rates on overdraft loans.
 And if you don’t pay the loan back, you could lose your account.

 6. Take out a home equity loan or reverse mortgage

-If you need to raise a larger sum of money, you may be able to borrow against the equity of your home.
+If you need to raise a more considerable sum of money, you may be able to borrow against the equity of your home.
 Home equity loans are advantageous for several reasons.
 Because the loan is secured by equity, interest rates are usually low, and that interest is tax deductible.
 Loan terms are 0ften long as well.
 Just be sure to repay your loan before the term is out — if you fail to do so, your home could be at risk.

 Seniors who own their homes may also be eligible for reverse mortgages.
 A reverse mortgage is a loan that allows older homeowners to borrow from their equity *without* having to make monthly mortgage payments.
 Borrowers can take the money as a lump sum, a line of credit, or a series of payments.
-Again, if you go this route, be sure to make your payments on time, lest you risk your home ownership.
+Again, if you go this route, be sure to make your payments on time, lest you risk your homeownership.

 Considering a home equity loan?
 Compare home equity lenders here.